Burgrain train derailment: Derailment

 Five passenger carriages derailed at a curve near Loisachauen in the Burgrain district of Garmisch-Partenkirchen, heading north between Garmisch-Partenkirchen station and Farchant station.
 The electric locomotive was at the rear of the push–pull train configuration.
 The middle three carriages slid down an embankment next to the highway junction of Bundesstraße 23 and Bundesstraße 2 on the approach to the Farchant Tunnel.
 The derailment occurred at milestone position 97.5 km, as measured from Munich.

 Three overhead line supports were knocked over in the accident, while 500 sleepers and 700 m of track were so badly damaged that they had to be replaced.
 Three of the double-deck coaches had to be written off.

 Soldiers travelling on board the train were able to provide first aid.
 The location of the derailment right next to a main road allowed emergency vehicles to be brought in quickly.
 Six rescue helicopters attended.
 Lightly injured people were taken to a local building for care.
 Train services were suspended between Oberau station and Garmisch-Partenkirchen station.

 Five people were killed.
 Two of them were refugees from Ukraine.
 The accident took place on the last Friday before the Pentecost holiday, meaning there were many children on the train.

 Victims

-Five people died in the accident: a 13-year-old boy from the Garmisch-Partenkirchen district, a 51-year-old woman from Wiesbaden, a 70-year-old woman from the Munich district and two Ukrainian women, aged 30 and 39, who had fled the war in their homeland.
+Five people died in the crash: a 13-year-old boy from the Garmisch-Partenkirchen district, a 51-year-old woman from Wiesbaden, a 70-year-old woman from the Munich district and two Ukrainian women, aged 30 and 39, who had fled the Russian invasion of their homeland.